 “Pros: Everything.
 Cons: Nothing” – for years, evo Magazine’s brief but glowing summation of the Ford Puma 1.7 found in The Knowledge.
 Even today, it gives a pretty accurate description of what a great car the bargain coupe really is.

-Based upon the already fine-handling Mark 4 Fiesta, the Puma gained firmer suspension, a wider track and tweaked versions of Ford’s Sigma engines.
-The result was a sharp, playful chassis, which combined with the revvy engines and an undeniably pretty coupe body, made it one of the most desirable cars available on sale at the time.
+Based on the fine-handling Mark 4 Fiesta, the Puma gained firmer suspension, a wider track and tweaked versions of Ford’s Sigma engines.
+The result was a sharp, playful chassis, which combined with the revvy engines and an undeniably pretty coupe body, made it one of the most desirable cars available at the time.

 That price along with the Puma’s almost universally-glowing reviews helped ensure it became a great sales success for Ford.
 As a result, prospective buyers today are left with plenty of choice on the used market.